romkatv/zsh4humans/fn/notes.md

 `ignore` could be any other legit action.
 The point is that by default `tab` is bound to `z4h-accept-and-repeat` but we rebind it.

+---

+Support preview customization in fzf.
+At the very least allow changing the size (down to 0) of preview in history.